NCAR/i-wrf/docs/Users_Guide/lulcjetstream.rst

-Simulations like WRF often require greater computing resources than you may have on your personal computer, but a cloud computing platform can provided the needed computational power.
+Simulations like WRF often require greater computing resources than you may have on your personal computer, but a cloud computing platform can provide the needed computational power.
 Jetstream2 is a national cyberinfrastructure resource that is easy to use and is available to researchers and educators.
 This exercise runs the I-WRF programs as Docker "containers",